mmtree/make_figures_for_publication_tutorial/README.md

-# Make Figures for Publication demo
+# Make Figures for Publication Demo
 This repository contains demos and templates for making figures for academic publications and presentations.